-Editor's Note: this past April, the Boca West Country Club in Boca Raton, Fla. hosted the Rendez-vous à Roland-Garros, in partnership with Longines.
+Editor's Note: In April 2017, the Boca West Country Club in Boca Raton, Fla. hosted the Rendez-vous à Roland-Garros, in partnership with Longines.
 The winner of the girls' tournament, 13-year-old Cori 'Coco' Gauff, was flown to Paris to compete for a wild card into the Roland Garros junior event with other Rendez-vous à Roland-Garros champions from around the world.

 BOCA RATON, Fla.—At the same time that David Goffin was playing in the semifinals of the Monte Carlo Masters, a player half his age with a similar-sounding last name began her road to Roland Garros with an equally impressive stride.
 An ocean away from Europe, Cori Gauff—a 13-year-old who you may still be reading about once she turns 26—won the Rendez-vous à Roland-Garros, in partnership with Longines, at the Boca West Country Club.